We’re so excited to introduce our newest beer: Winding Ways 🚴♀️

-Thursday Open Shop will continue at 1057 Logan for repairs and part sales, ONLY (not bike sales) from 12-5:30pm- see below.
+Thursday Open Shop happens at 1057 Logan for more major repairs and part sales and Bike Builds from 12-5:30pm- see below.

 Open Shop services are available by appointment only.
 Please note: we are experiencing high demand for our services.
 Appointment times are booked on a first come, first served basis, and are often full.